-Two common errors are when the same reps win everything (the tenured folks with the big books of accounts according to your newbies) and our gamification boards celebrating the same garbage (dials and revenue).
+Two common errors are when the same reps win everything (the tenured folks with the big books of accounts according to your newbies) and our gamification boards celebrate the same garbage (dials and revenue).
 Build a strategy where all roles and all levels can feel like winners.
 Work on celebrating ratios and KPIs over activity metrics and even try newbie-friendly behavior rewards (these are subjective measures that celebrate new folks doing the right things, even though results aren’t in yet).
 My favorite is a first-base contest where reps are rewarded for getting the conversation (first base).

 WORK ON YOUR MANAGERS

 You may have robust rep training, but lackluster managers – perhaps newly promoted (I speak of what I know here!).
 Did your managers receive training on how to develop their teams?
 How to provide proper call coaching?
 Support rep career growth?
 You may be doing everything right but failing on the front lines in execution.
 Invest in a manager and engage 12 reps…

 CLARITY IS QUEEN

 The most frustrating thing for a sales employee is not knowing where they stand.
 Are your annual goals released on January 1 or March 31?
 Work on that.
 Does every rep know their monthly, even daily goals?
 There’s a worthy action item.
 Do they know what good sounds like on calls and how to win this month’s meeting or the annual trip?
 Working on this blocking and tackling can be easier and more effective than trying to open an on-site concierge or daycare (in every employee survey I’ve seen!)